liammcluckie/Low-Tide-Surf-Club/README.md

     - A more generlised contact form option.

     - Navigation bar changing to a clickable burger icon on smaller screen sizes.

-    - Navigation links enlarging when hovered over with the users cursor.

 ### Structure Plane